We've independently reviewed this article to make sure it's as accurate as we can make it.

 Is your dishwasher running for too long?

 Don’t worry, you’re not alone.
-I know how frustrating it can be to have this happen, especially when you’re concerned about the impact this may have on your utility bills.
+I know how frustrating it can be to have your dishwasher running for hours, especially when you’re concerned about the impact long cycles may have on your utility bills.

-Luckily, you’ve come to the right place to get this issue fixed.
+Luckily, you’ve come to the right place to shorten your dishwasher’s running time.

-Dishwasher cycles usually range from 1 to 4 hours.
-However, the run time varies depending on different factors, such as the selected cycle, the soil level of your dishes, dishwasher efficiency, water hardness, and even the age of your appliance.
+Dishwasher cycles usually range from 1 hour to 4 hours if it’s an extended cycle.
+But, the run time varies depending on different factors, such as the selected cycle, the soil level of your dishes, dishwasher efficiency, water hardness, and even the age of your appliance.

-Read on to learn why your dishwasher is running for too long and how to fix it!
+Read on to learn why your dishwasher is running longer than normal and how to fix it!

 How Long Does a Dishwasher Run – and Why So Long?